 Distance from the airport about 16 km.
 Use a taxi.

 The cruise terminal.
 Québec City has commenced a project for the construction of a second cruise terminal at the Port at Berth 30.
-The terminal, completed in 2020, will allow the Port to accommodate ships with more than 4,000 passengers.
+The terminal, completed in 2020, l allows the Port to accommodate ships with more than 4,000 passengers.

 Printable map to take along.